1993 Michael Jackson sexual abuse allegations: Allegations

+On July 12, while staying with his mother, Jordan told Anthony Pellicano, a private detective hired by Jackson, that he had not been molested and that the only time he had seen Jackson's body was when he lifted his shirt to show him his blotchy skin.
+He further stated that his father was financially motivated.
+On July 15, the child psychiatrist Mathis Abrams wrote to Rothman, who was seeking an expert opinion to help establish the allegations against Jackson.
+Abrams wrote that there was "reasonable suspicion" of sexual abuse without having met Chandler, Jordan or Jackson.
+He also said that, if this were not a hypothetical case, he would be required by law to report the matter to the Los Angeles County Department of Children's Services.

-On August 2, Chandler extracted one of Jordan's teeth.
-While Jordan was under the effects of Amytal, a sedative with hypnotic properties, Evan asked him if Jackson had ever touched his penis; Jordan said yes.
+On August 2, Chandler oversaw the extraction one of Jordan's teeth.
+While Jordan was under sedation, Chandler asked him if Jackson had ever touched his penis; Jordan said yes.
 Chandler and his legal team approached Jackson asking for $20 million, threatening to take the dispute to a criminal court.
-A few weeks later, Jackson's legal team made a counter-offer of $1 million; this was declined by Chandler, who then requested $15 million.
-Jackson refused and lowered his offer to $350,000, which Chandler also refused.
+A few weeks later, Jackson's legal team made a counter-offer proposing financing for three films worth $350,000 each—a total of over $1 million; this was declined by Chandler, who then requested $15 million.
+Jackson refused and lowered his offer to $350,000, for a single film, committing this time to paying the $350,000 directly.
+Evan refused and ended negotiations.
 According to some sources, Evan unsuccessfully sought a $20-million film production deal with Jackson to avoid going to court.

-On July 15, the child psychiatrist Mathis Abrams wrote to Rothman, who was seeking an expert opinion to help establish the allegations against Jackson.
-Abrams wrote that there was "reasonable suspicion" of sexual abuse without having met Evan, Jordan or Jackson.
-He also said that, if this were not a hypothetical case, he would be required by law to report the matter to the Los Angeles County Department of Children's Services.
-On August 17, Evan took Jordan to Abrams and told him Jordan had been molested.
+On August 17, Chandler took Jordan to Abrams and told him Jordan had been molested.
 Over a three-hour session, Jordan told Abrams that Jackson had sexually abused him for months and gave graphic accounts of masturbation and oral sex.
-Jordan repeated these allegations to police and described Jackson's penis.
-According to the county's DCFS reports, Jordan had difficulty remembering the times and dates of his alleged molestation, but was consistent in his story.
+Jordan repeated these allegations to police and reportedly described Jackson's penis, which he said was circumcised.
+According to the county's Department of Children and Family Services reports, Jordan had difficulty remembering the times and dates of his alleged molestation, but was consistent in his story.